 Confocal imaging of collagen fiber formation in engineered tissues and native tissue. grey=collagen, green=cells

 We have developed a culture system capable of guiding cells to produce native size 20-40 µm collagen fibers by 6 weeks of culture for meniscus, tendon, and ligament tissues.
 Interestingly, each cell type (meniscal fibrochondrocytes, tenocytes, and ligament fibroblasts) create significantly different sized collagen fibers which match their respective native tissue, suggesting cells have an intrinsic ability to regulate fiber formation.
-Currently, we are investigating how cells are able to regulate this collagen fiber formation in an effort to reproduce specific fiber geometries across multiple tissues both in vitro and in vivo.
+Currently, we are investigating how cells sense their surroundings and regulate this collagen fiber formation in an effort to reproduce specific fiber geometries across multiple tissues both in vitro and in vivo.
 This work is funded by an NIH R01, in which we are currently investigating the role of FAK, TRPV4, and Piezo1 sensing in hierarchical fiber formation.

 Bone Interface Engineering